OpenSees/OpenSeesDocumentation/source/user/manual/model/rigidLink.rst

       where :math:`\Delta X` is x coordinate of constrained node minus the x coordinate of the retained node. :math:`\Delta Y` and :math:`\Delta Z` being similarily defined for y and z coordinates of the nodes.

-   3. For 2d and 3d problems with a **rod** type link, the constraint matrix (that matrix relating the responses at translational degrees-of-freedom at the constrained node, :math:`U_c`, to corresponding responses at retained node, :math:`U_r`, i.e. :math:`U_c = C_{cr} U_r`, is constructed assuming small rotations.
+   3. For 2d and 3d problems with a **rod** type link the constraint matrix, that which matrix relates the responses at translational degrees-of-freedom at the constrained node to corresponding responses at retained node, is the identity matrix.
 For 3d problems this results in the following constraint matrix:

    .. math::
         :label: rigidConstraintBeam3D